-Like previous versions, the Apple Series 5 is available in aluminum and stainless steel (as well as titanium and ceramic, but there's more to come on that).
-The stainless steel Apple Watch version includes stronger case materials.
+The Apple Watch is available in aluminum and stainless steel (as well as titanium).
+Apple Watch Series 3 and Apple Watch SE are available in aluminum.
+Apple Watch Series 4, Apple Watch Series 5, and Apple Watch Series 6 are available in both aluminum and stainless steel, which is made of stronger material.
 But that might not matter for those that upgrade each year and want to save a few dollars.

 |Display material||Ion-X strengthened glass||sapphire crystal|